 - Enter the country and click on the "Next Step" button:

 The CCPA (CPRA) can apply to any for-profit entity that does business in California.
 It doesn't matter where the business is based or what its legal structure is.
 Instead, the business comes under the CCPA (CPRA) if it meets at least one of three thresholds:

 - Its annual gross revenue is more than $25 million.

-- For business purposes, it buys, sells or shares personal information about at least 50,000 consumers, households or devices.
+- For business purposes, it buys, sells or shares personal information about at least 100,000 consumers or households.

-- It makes at least 50 percent of its annual revenue from selling personal information about consumers.
+- It makes at least 50 percent of its annual revenue from selling or sharing personal information about consumers.